-Figure 16.2 - Example of About page with MOBILARM information on CP300/CP300i
+Figure 16.2 - Example of About page with MOBILARM information

 16.3 MOBILARM PTX

 A PTX is the Personal Transponder device that is worn by the crew.
 If a crew member falls in the water the MOBILARM sends a signal to the GPS Chart Plotter which creates and displays a PTX icon on the Chart page.